alphagov/govuk-rfcs/rfc-016-how-to-prevent-published-live-frontends-from-reading-from-the-draft-content-store.md

 We have identified two ways that a published frontend application might inadvertently read from the draft instance of the content-store application:

 1. The instance of the content-store used for published content could inadvertently read from the draft instance of the content-store database if its database settings were misconfigured.
-2. Draft instances of frontend applications could inadvertently read from the draft instance of the content-store application if their configuration was incorrect.
+2. Published instances of frontend applications could inadvertently read from the draft instance of the content-store application if their configuration was incorrect.

 ### Mitigation for vector (1)